This is a fun alternative to the south ridge route straight up the center of the south-facing facet.

 Once the rocky steps are reached, it is a straightforward Class 3 up to just above the large permanent snowfield on the SW flank just below the summit.

-Above the snowfield, one can take the ridge straight to the summit or traverse slightly onto the west side of the mountain for an easier class 3 scramble.
+Above the snowfield, one can take the ridge straight to the summit (Class 4) or traverse slightly onto the west side of the mountain for an easier class 3 scramble.
+A scree gully is visible and easily traversed to that extends from the Camas drainage to the summit.